jasujm/hrefs/docs/quickstart.rst

 ------------------------------

-While the library was written with `FastAPI <https://fastapi.tiangolo.com/>`_ in mind, the integration doesn't actually depend on FastAPI, only `pydantic
+While the library was written with `FastAPI <https://fastapi.tiangolo.com/>`_ in mind, the integration doesn't depend on FastAPI, only `pydantic
 <https://pydantic-docs.helpmanual.io/>`_ and `Starlette
 <https://www.starlette.io/>`_.
 You can perfectly well write Starlette apps
 containing hrefs.
 You just need to ensure that:

-* For each :class:`hrefs.starlette.ReferrableModel` there is a named route matching the ``details_view`` configuration.
+* For each subclass of :class:`hrefs.starlette.ReferrableModel` there is a named route matching the ``details_view`` configuration.

-* The :class:`hrefs.starlette.HrefMiddleware` is added as middleware to the application.
+* :class:`hrefs.starlette.HrefMiddleware` is added to the middleware stack.

 * In the responses, the pydantic models containing references are explicitly serialized using ``model.json()`` method.